Penn State vs. Temple ‘75-’76

 1975 Penn State vs. Temple at Franklin Field

 The 1975 season opener played on Sept.
 6 in front of 57-thousand-plus fans at Franklin Field was originally slated for Beaver Stadium on Nov.
 15. This was, at the time, the earliest start ever for a Penn State football season.
-Interestingly, tickets exist for both game locations because Penn State season ticket booklets were printed before the decision to relocate the game as part of a larger Bicentennial celebration that already included the scheduled 1976 meeting between the two.
+Interestingly, tickets exist for both game dates/locations because Penn State season ticket booklets were printed long before the decision to relocate the game to become part of a larger Bicentennial celebration that already included the scheduled 1976 meeting between the two.
 The move left Penn State with only 5 true home games within the 11-game slate that fall.
 Although, it was probably an easier decision for Joe Paterno to move a game in this era because Beaver Stadium only seated about 62-thousand fans at most in 1975.
-And, despite the shift to Philly, this was technically a “home” game for the Nittany Lions.
-PSU printed and sold the tickets, issued the media credentials, and published the gameday program which remains the only Beaver Stadium Pictorial that was never sold inside Beaver Stadium.
-The move also allowed for the game to be played at night (7:30pm EDT kickoff) which would not be possible at Beaver Stadium until lights were installed in 1984 (and not actually used until the 1986 Penn State-Temple game).
+And, despite the shift to Philly, this was still technically a “home” game for the Nittany Lions for a number of reasons including proximity to many fans.
+PSU printed and sold the tickets, issued the media credentials, and published the gameday program which remains the only Beaver Stadium Pictorial that was never sold inside Beaver Stadium (see below).
+The move also allowed for the game to be played at night (7:30pm EDT kickoff) which would not be possible at Beaver Stadium until lights were installed in 1984 (and those lights were not actually used until the 1986 Penn State-Temple game).
 So, this game was technically the first ever night “home” game for Penn State.

 1976 Penn State-Temple at Veterans Stadium